inBeat/inbeat-website/content/top-influencers/instagram/lifestyle/japan/tokyo/_index.md

 ---
-title: Top 10 Lifestyle Instagram Influencers In Tokyo In 2023
+title: Top 10 Lifestyle Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top lifestyle Instagram influencers in Tokyo in 2023.
-Most popular hashtags: #japanawaits #tokyo #japan #unknownjapan.
+  Find top lifestyle Instagram influencers in Tokyo in 2024.
+Most popular hashtags: #tokyolife #japan #fashionstyle #japanawaits.
 platform: Instagram
-hits: 38
+hits: 57
-text_top: Identify the best Instagram influencers on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 38 Instagram influencers like this in Tokyo, Japan for you to collaborate.
+text_bottom: Our platform has 57 Instagram influencers like this in Tokyo, Japan for you to connect with.
 profiles:
   - username: "tamura_shoko"
     fullname: >-